 Climate

 The region's upland climate is notable for its cool summer nights and moderate winters that benefit from intermittent heavy snows.
-The growing season typically lasts six months, from around late April until around late-to-mid-October.
-The autumn leaf change is especially brilliant and extends from September into December.
+The growing season typically lasts six months, from late April to mid-October.
+The autumn leaf change is exceptionally brilliant and extends from September into December.
 The warm season lasts May through September, during which daily high temperatures average 71 degrees.
 The cold season lasts from December through February, during which temperatures reach an average low of 24 degrees and an average high of 39.

 Lodging near Shady Spring, West Virginia